flutter/website/src/tools/devtools/memory.md

 ### Object types

 #### Disposable object

-A dart object, that has method `dispose()`, which, by de-facto convention, is expected to be invoked, when the object is not needed any more, to avoid memory leaks.
+A Dart object, that has method `dispose()`, which, by de-facto convention, is expected to be invoked, when the object is not needed any more, to avoid memory leaks.

 #### Memory-risky object